Winter Festival Application

 Event Times

-The Winter Festival maintains its tradition as a juried show.
+The Winter Festival maintains its tradition as a juried show for booth vendors.
 Our jury will assess your website, social media, and Etsy site(s) to determine acceptance.
 However, if you don’t possess a website or it lacks current or seasonal merchandise, you may provide a link to a google dropbox with up to 5 photos of your work for the jury’s consideration.
 Kindly refrain from uploading photos if your products are already showcased on your website.

 Application Fee